|

 Haldir hit the ground.

-his head to see, through dazzled eyes, twenty or thirty drowsome
+to see, through dazzled eyes, twenty or thirty drowsome

 of them in flamesfleeing to the safety of the next cavern.